platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     Your existing installation of WordPress core is assumed to be in some subdirectory of your repository, such as `wordpress`.
 When we start managing WordPress with Composer in the next step, *all code in this subdirectory will be overwritten*.
 The [previous guide](/guides/wordpress/composer/vanilla.md) instructs you to move all plugins and themes out of WordPress core and into a separate `plugins` subdirectory, so if you have not already done so consult that guide and do so now.

     Inspect WordPress core carefully, and ensure that their is not any data in that subdirectory you would not like to lose specific to your site.
-Then, remove that subdirectory
+Unless you are managing WordPress core as a [submodule](/development/submodules.md#removing-submodules), you can now remove that subdirectory

     ```bash
     $ rm -rf wordpress